 In October 2016, the FASB issued ASU No. 2016-16, Income Taxes ("ASU 2016-16"): Intra-Entity Transfers of Assets Other Than Inventory ("ASU 2016-16"), to improve the accounting for the income tax consequences of intra-entity transfers of assets other than inventory.
 Current guidance prohibits the recognition of current and deferred income taxes for an intra-entity asset transfer until the asset has been sold to an outside party, which is an exception to the principle of comprehensive recognition of current and deferred income taxes.
 The amendments in this update eliminate the exception for an intra-entity transfer of an asset other than inventory.
+The Company adopted ASU No. 2016-16 in the first quarter of 2018.
 The adoption of this guidance did not have a material impact on the Company's financial position and results of operations.